 Kim’s death is just the latest in a spate of highest-ranking deaths.
 Two years ago, the execution of dictator Kim Jong Un’s uncle, Jang Song Thaek, was reported by the Wall Street Journal.
 Mr. Jang had been considered North Korea’s No. 2 official, and was responsible for handling North Korea’s relationship with Beijing.
 In fact, the execution strained North Korean relations with Beijing, raising questions about the stability of the regime and the brutal approach of North Korea’s leader.

-The new execution has raised suspicions.
+The new death has raised suspicions.
 Many speculate that Mr. Kim may have been “purged,” perhaps due to some king of botched diplomacy effort that created problems for the dictator, or due to perceived disloyalty, according to the Wall Street Journal.

-Kim Yang Gon appeared to have been performing his duties adequetely.
+Kim Yang Gon appeared to have been performing his duties adequately.
 In August of this year, a border blast injured two South Korean soldiers after tensions between the two nations escalated.
 Many feared the incident would end in a military confrontation, but a delegation led by Mr. Kim managed to negotiate a peace plan.

 Several high-level officials have died in traffic accidents in North Korea over the years.